Undergraduate Research Opportunities Center

 Apple Scholars

 The Apple Scholars program is the newest program at UROC.
-Now in its second year of funding, provided by the CSUN HSI Equity Innovation Hub and Apple, this program focuses on supporting undergraduate researchers in developing a curated research identity through the development of a digital ePortfolio for the STEM workforce or graduate school.
+Now in its second year of being re-funded, provided by the CSUN HSI Equity Innovation Hub and Apple, this program focuses on supporting undergraduate researchers in developing a curated research identity through the development of a digital ePortfolio for the STEAM workforce or graduate school.

 Eligibility